CLOSE X

 Alt Text Missing

-Zeyneb Sayilgan, Ph.D., is the Muslim Scholar at ICJS, where her research centers around Islamic theology and spirituality, Christian-Muslim relations, and the intersection of religion and migration.
-Her personal experience of growing up in Germany as a child of Kurdish Muslim immigrants from Turkey informs her academic work and engagement in interreligious learning.
-Zeyneb is an affiliated faculty at Virginia Theological Seminary in Alexandria and also a Fellow Emerita in Peace and Reconciliation at its Center for Anglican Communion Studies.
+Zeyneb Sayilgan, Ph.D., is the Muslim Scholar at ICJS, where her research centers mainly around Islamic theology and spirituality as articulated in the writings of Muslim scholar Bediüzzaman Said Nursi (1876-1960).
+Her other areas of interest are Christian-Muslim relations and the intersection of religion and migration.
+Zeyneb’s personal experience of growing up in Germany as the daughter of Muslim immigrants from Türkiye informs her academic work and engagement in Christian-Muslim dialogue.
+Zeyneb is an affiliated faculty at Virginia Theological Seminary in Alexandria.
 She also taught at The Catholic University of America and The Washington Theological Consortium.
 From 2010-2014, Zeyneb was appointed as a residential chaplain at Georgetown University where she advised students from all and no faith backgrounds.
 She has a Ph.D. in Theological and Religious Studies from Georgetown University, a Master’s degree from Hartford Seminary in Islamic Studies and Christian-Muslim Relations, and a B.A/M.A. in Islamic Studies and Public Law from the Johannes Gutenberg University in Mainz, Germany.
 She co-edited The Companion to Said Nursi Studies (2018) and Faithful Neighbors: Christian-Muslim Vision & Practice (2016).
 In 2019, Sayilgan was awarded the First Book Grant for Scholars of Color by the Louisville Institute.
-Her current work is a book, Islam and Immigration: Theological Insights from the Qur’an, which articulates a religious discourse on immigration based on Islam’s Holy Scripture.
+She is the host of the podcast On Being Muslim.

 EXPERTISE